admin-shell-io/submodel-templates/published/Hierarchical Structures enabling Bills of Material/Extension based on IEC 81346/1/0/README.md

 ## About this version

-This version is the first version officially published by IDTA
+This version is the first version officially published by IDTA.
+This Submodel is based on IEC 81346 Part 1 2021, further details can be found in the IEC; this version is also based on the Hierarchical Structures enabling Bills of Material Submodel in version 1.1.
+The numbering scheme used follows the structure: original Submodel number (IDTA 02011) - extension code (1).
+Hence the number IDTA 02011-1 for this Submodel extension

 ## Difference to prior versions